ktg5/apex-cfg/README.md

 ## So what does this do/change?
 - Change crosshair color & color-blind mode when moving left or right.
-- Bind `X` for BOTH Destorying spikes & reinforcing doors for my Catalyst mains out there.
+- Bind `X` for BOTH destorying spikes & reinforcing doors for my Catalyst mains out there.
 - 120 FOV "patch"
 - Audio patches
+- Zoomed sensitivity settings (Should be changed if making a big `mouse_sensitivity` adjustment)